pgjdbc/pgjdbc/docs/documentation/head/connect.md

 	Logger level of the driver.
 Allowed values: <code>OFF</code>, <code>DEBUG</code> or <code>TRACE</code>.
 	This enable the <code>java.util.logging.Logger</code> Level of the driver based on the following mapping of levels: DEBUG -&gt; FINE, TRACE -&gt; FINEST.
-This property is intented for debug the driver and not for general SQL query debug.
+This property is intended for debug the driver and not for general SQL query debug.

 * **loggerFile** = String